gmc-code/PC-Microbit-Extension/docs/bots/Maqueen/Maqueen_LEDs.rst

 .. py:method:: set_leds(rgb=(20, 20, 20))

-    | Set and show the same colour for all the LEDs.
+    | Set and show the same color for all the LEDs.
     | ``rgb`` is a tuple of 3 integers from 0 to 255, where 255 is full brightness.

 | The code below sets all the LEDs to cyan.